GeorgSchieck/Next-Level-Fraud-Detection/README.md

 **Locally execute the code:**

 1. Navigate to the folder "cd ./project_code/fraud_detector" containing the dockerfile using a terminal
-2. Execute the command "docker build -t de_api".
+2. Execute the command "docker build -t de_api .".
 3. Use the command "docker run -d -p 1213:1213 de_api" to run the container.
 4. The endpoints are http://0.0.0.0:1213/post/tx
 5. The payload is: {"amount":[float],"type":["PAYMENT","TRANSFER","CASHIN”,”DEBIT”,”CAS HOUT”],”nameOrig” :[nameOrig(ktonr.ausDB)],”nameDest”:[nameDest(ktonr.ausDB)]}